OpenEvalProject/evals/manuscripts/elife-81463/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05tkyf982 Department of Physiology and Cell Biology, Faculty of Health Sciences, Ben-Gurion University of the Negev Beer Sheva Israel
+1. Department of Physiology and Cell Biology, Faculty of Health Sciences, Ben-Gurion University of the Negev Beer Sheva Israel ([ROR:05tkyf982](https://ror.org/05tkyf982))
-2. https://ror.org/04gyf1771 Departments of Pediatrics and Physiology and Biophysics, University of California, Irvine Irvine United States
+2. Departments of Pediatrics and Physiology and Biophysics, University of California, Irvine Irvine United States ([ROR:04gyf1771](https://ror.org/04gyf1771))
-3. https://ror.org/04t5xt781 Department of Pharmaceutical Sciences, Northeastern University Boston United States
+3. Department of Pharmaceutical Sciences, Northeastern University Boston United States ([ROR:04t5xt781](https://ror.org/04t5xt781))

 † Corresponding author

 ## Abstract

 Voltage-gated sodium channels located in axon initial segments (AIS) trigger action potentials (AP) and play pivotal roles in the excitability of cortical pyramidal neurons.
-The differential electrophysiological properties and distributions of Na V 1.2 and Na V 1.6 channels lead to distinct contributions to AP initiation and propagation.
-While Na V 1.6 at the distal AIS promotes AP initiation and forward propagation, Na V 1.2 at the proximal AIS promotes the backpropagation of APs to the soma.
-Here, we show the small ubiquitin-like modifier (SUMO) pathway modulates Na + channels at the AIS to increase neuronal gain and the speed of backpropagation.
-Since SUMO does not affect Na V 1.6, these effects were attributed to SUMOylation of Na V 1.2.
-Moreover, SUMO effects were absent in a mouse engineered to express Na V 1.2-Lys38Gln channels that lack the site for SUMO linkage.
-Thus, SUMOylation of Na V 1.2 exclusively controls I NaP generation and AP backpropagation, thereby playing a prominent role in synaptic integration and plasticity.
+The differential electrophysiological properties and distributions of NaV1.2 and NaV1.6 channels lead to distinct contributions to AP initiation and propagation.
+While NaV1.6 at the distal AIS promotes AP initiation and forward propagation, NaV1.2 at the proximal AIS promotes the backpropagation of APs to the soma.
+Here, we show the small ubiquitin-like modifier (SUMO) pathway modulates Na+ channels at the AIS to increase neuronal gain and the speed of backpropagation.
+Since SUMO does not affect NaV1.6, these effects were attributed to SUMOylation of NaV1.2.
+Moreover, SUMO effects were absent in a mouse engineered to express NaV1.2-Lys38Gln channels that lack the site for SUMO linkage.
+Thus, SUMOylation of NaV1.2 exclusively controls INaP generation and AP backpropagation, thereby playing a prominent role in synaptic integration and plasticity.

 ## Introduction